mickymacirl/CI-P3-FruitHM/README.md

 * know how many attempts are left
 * play a game that is not timed

-As a Site Administrator I want to:
+As a Site Administrator, I want to:

 * have the random text file, player messages, and images separated into different files to facilitate easy editing
 * offer the player a straightforward and understandable game